MarcelloVendruscolo/BayesianNetwork-MCMCSampling/README.md

-# Diagnostics
+# Bayesian Network - MCMC Sampling
 Third assignment of the Artificial Intelligence course (1DL340) at Uppsala University.
 The concepts of Bayesian network and Metropolis in Gibbs MCMC sampling algorithm are exercised in this assignment.

-The first part of the assignment consists of fitting the Bayesian network illustrated in Diagnostics_BayesianNetwork_Image to the historical data (10000 medical patients).
-Each conditional distribution in the network is modeled with conditional categorical distribution.
+The first part of the assignment consists of fitting a Bayesian network to the provided historical data (10000 medical patients).
+Each conditional distribution in the network is modelled with conditional categorical distribution.
+The second part consists of determining the unknown conditions (i.e. Pneumonia, Tuberculosis, Lung Cancer and Bronchitis) of 10 patients based on some known conditions (i.e., Temperature, Visited TB location, Smoker, X-Ray result and Dyspnea) by using a Markov Chain Monte Carlo sampling method, namely Metropolis in Gibbs.
+Inspect the help documentation of the Diagnostics package file for more details.